Adele Stuns At Grammys With Dramatic Style & Weight Loss: Get Her Diet Secrets

 While her career transformation is also dramatic, traveling the path from a BRIT School student to an international musical legend, Adele has succeeded in sculpting and slimming her body as well, pointed out Celebs Now.

 When the singer first made a name for herself in music in 2008, she seemed comfortable with her curves.
-Adele dressed casually, and was spotted smoking that year.
+Adele dressed casually and was spotted smoking that year.
 But her growing success paralleled her move to a healthier and more glamorous lifestyle, with chic black frocks replacing her casual wear.

 Soon after Adele’s second record was released, her weight loss became noticeable.
 That second record 21 became a history-making best selling album.
 The singer and her partner Simon Konecki welcomed their first child together, a little boy named Angelo, in 2012.

 And while post-pregnancy weight loss can be challenging, Adele continued to transform herself.
-In 2015, the singer made a musical comeback and flaunted her noticeably slimmer body. as she hyped her third album.
+In 2015, the singer made a musical comeback and flaunted her noticeably slimmer body as she hyped her third album.

 Adele revealed some of her weight loss tactics at that time.
 She shared that she had cut back on sugar and carbohydrates, but not totally eliminated those items.